GoodGuide has reviewed and rated 681 of the best Cell Phones

 - Environmental disclosure, as measured by the availability of an environmental fact sheet for a product.

-The company-level environmental assessment is based on GoodGuide's standard indicators for rating companies, enhanced with two additional indicators that capture issues that are specific to the electronics industry, covering
+The company-level environmental assessment is based on GoodGuide's standard indicators for rating companies (weighted at 50%), enhanced with two additional indicators that capture issues that are specific to the electronics industry (weighted at 50%), covering:

 - Green production practices, including the precautionary principle and reduced reliance on hazardous substances, and